GASTROINTESTINAL ISSUES

 1. Skip the burger buns.

-Say thanks but no thanks to the white flour in buns, pizza, pasta salads, and donuts that show up at summer picnics.
-These foods contain very little fiber , so they tend to clog up your digestive system.
+Say thanks but no thanks to the white flour in buns, pizza, pasta salads, and donuts.
+These foods contain very little fiber , so they tend to clog up your digestive system, especially if you have irritable bowel syndrome or another gastrointestinal condition.
 Instead, have the burger, pickles, tomato, extra greens, and even the fries (especially if they’re sweet potato and baked instead of fried).

 2. Eat more fiber.